 A. Wrestling is actually one of the safest sports an athlete can compete in, statistically.
 Practices are monitored closely by trained and certified coaches and volunteers.
 Live competition matches are even more closely monitored, as the referee is focused only on the two wrestlers.
 At all levels, wrestling has many rules that are followed in order to create safe practices and matches.

 A. Yes!
 All Lebanon Mat Club coaches are required to complete a comprehensive background check, as part of their USA Wrestling coaching membership.
 In fact, any volunteer who will be on the mat with our wrestlers is required to complete this background check, as well.
 USA Wrestling also requires coaches and volunteers to complete an intensive training program, called SafeSport.

 Lebanon Mat Club Philosophies

 Q. Will my wrestler need to "cut weight" or "make weight"?

 A. No. The Lebanon Mat Club does not encourage or support their wrestlers purposely changing their weight to compete.

 Q. How competitive is the Lebanon Mat Club?

-A. The Lebanon Mat Club has produced numerous state champions at all levels of competition through current and alumni wrestlers.
-We pride ourselves on our more than 40 year history in Lebanon.
+A. The Lebanon Mat Club has produced numerous state champions at all levels of competition through current and alumni wrestlers, in its more than 40 year history in Lebanon.
 The Lebanon Mat Club is the foundation of Lebanon Warrior Wrestling, which was established more than 70 years ago, and we strive to instill a deep and lasting love of wrestling that stays with our wrestlers into higher levels of competition within the middle school program and then on to the high school program, with college wrestling being the ultimate goal.
 Competition is a natural part of wrestling; the importance put on competition is low at the Mat Club level and increases as wrestlers move up through the Lebanon Warrior Wrestling programs.